node-red/node-red-docker/README.md

 Let's dissect that command...

         docker run      - run this container... and build locally if necessary first.
-        -it             - attach a ternminal session so we can see what is going on -p 1880:1880    - connect local port 1880 to the exposed internal port 1880 --name mynodered - give this machine a friendly local name theceejay/nreddock - the image to base it on.
+        -it             - attach a terminal session so we can see what is going on -p 1880:1880    - connect local port 1880 to the exposed internal port 1880 --name mynodered - give this machine a friendly local name theceejay/nreddock - the image to base it on - currently Node-RED v0.10.6

 Running that command should give a terminal window with a running instance of Node-RED